vvscode/docs/docs/voice/voice-ios-cloud/voice-ios-cloud-miscellaneous.md

 The statistics upload is done by the client in the background.

+## Xcode and Bitcode Intermediate Representation

+The Sinch SDK supports Bitcode intermediate representation.

+## App Extensions

+_App Extensions_ is a feature introduced in iOS 8.
+App extensions are compiled into executables that are separate from the main application executable.
+The Sinch SDK are using parts of the iOS SDK APIs that are unavailable to app extensions, thus it’s not supported to use the Sinch SDK in an app extension.

 ## Linking Against the C++ Standard Library

 Since Sinch SDK version 3.4.0, it is required to link against _libc++_.
 Though if your application is also dependent on _libstdc++_ (which is now considered deprecated by Apple for use on iOS), you can actually link against both _libc++_ and _libstdc++_ by passing the following linker flags:

 - Other Linker Flags -\> `-ObjC -Xlinker -lc++ -Xlinker -lstdc++`

-## App Extensions

-_App Extensions_ is a feature introduced in iOS 8.
-App extensions are compiled into executables that are separate from the main application executable.
-The Sinch SDK are using parts of the iOS SDK APIs that are unavailable to app extensions, thus it’s not supported to use the Sinch SDK in an app extension.

-## Xcode and Bitcode Intermediate Representation

-The Sinch SDK supports Bitcode intermediate representation.
+## Encryption Export Regulations

+Please check the Summary of U.S. Export Controls Applicable to Commercial Encryption Products and ensure that the application is registered for the Encryption Regulations, if applicable.
+It can be found under this [link](http://www.sinch.com/).

 ## Deprecated Features and APIs